101 NYC Engagement Photo Locations

 39. Flatiron Building

-In New York City, one of the most unique skyscrapers is called Flatiron Building.
-It stands on a triangular site at the intersection of Fifth Avenue and Broadway in Manhattan.
-The building epitomizes early 20th Century modernism with its surrounding plaza as the perfect blend of Brutalism and Beaux Arts design.
-If you’ve ever lived in Manhattan (or been to Manhattan), you’ve definitely seen the Flatiron Building.
+One of the unique skyscrapers in New York City is called Flatiron Building.
+It stands on a triangular site at Fifth Avenue and Broadway in Manhattan.
+The building epitomizes early 20th-century modernism, with its surrounding plaza as the perfect blend of Brutalism and Beaux Arts design.
+If you’ve ever lived in Manhattan (or been to Manhattan), you’ve seen the Flatiron Building.
 The Flatiron building is located in the heart of New York City.
-It’s not a skyscraper, but it’s the an iconic building that sticks out around that area so it’s still pretty high and impressive.
+It’s not a skyscraper, but the iconic building that sticks out around that area, so it’s still pretty high and impressive.

 40. Brooklyn Botanic Garden

 The Brooklyn Botanic Garden is a living museum of plants, an oasis in the middle of the city.
-Its beauty and tranquility is also a place for retreat, reflection, and education.
+Its beauty and tranquility are also places for retreat, reflection, and education.
 The Garden covers 265 acres of land along Brooklyn’s eastern border and includes a diverse range of terrain—marshes, woodlands, lawns, fields, rock outcroppings, and a 70-acre arboretum.
 I love coming over to Brooklyn Botanic Garden.
-There is an entrance fee, but if you are a member, it’s free to come here.
-If it’s a rainy day, you can go to the indoor greenhouse for some great engagement photos!
+There is an entrance fee, but you are free to come here if you are a member.
+You can visit the indoor greenhouse on a rainy day for great engagement photos!

 41. Prospect Park